Skip to main content

 In addition to continued work on Hopkins, I am also engaged in two other projects:

 1. Nonsense: my work in this area seeks to open up new ways of interpreting Victorian nonsense by expanding our idea of its forms and contexts.
-Recent publications here include an essay on Edward Lear and the colonial dimensions of Victorian nonsense for Victorian Studies, and a chapter for The Edinburgh Companion to Nonsense
+Publications here include an essay on Edward Lear and the colonial dimensions of Victorian nonsense for Victorian Studies, and a chapter for The Edinburgh Companion to Nonsense

 I am a Fellow of the Higher Education Academy and serve on the editorial board of the journal Hopkins Quarterly.